Archive for the ‘motorcycle safety’ Category

 Components ELECTRICAL SYSTEM

-Remedy Dealers will secure the two harnesses, free of charge.
-Owner notification letters are expected to be mailed November 30, 2022.
-Owners may contact Bombardier customer service at 1-888-272-9222.
+Remedy Dealers will install a new protection plate or replace the breather valve if necessary, free of charge.
+Owner notification letters were mailed May 2, 2025.
+Owners may contact BRP customer service at 1-888-272-9222.

 Ride On, Ride Safe